bradbunce/mysql/README.md

 - All data is persisted in Docker volumes: `primary_data` and `replica_data`
 - The replica is configured as read-only and will reject direct write operations
 - All write operations should be performed on the primary server
-- Both servers can be managed through PHPMyAdmin
+- Both servers can be managed through phpMyAdmin
 - The replica can be used for read operations to reduce load on the primary

 ## 8. Success Criteria